zhangyihome/code-push-cli/TROUBLESHOOTING.md

 - Are you releasing android on an iOS deployment or vice versa?
 - Does your app version not match?

+### [CodePush] Update is invalid - A JS bundle file named "main.jsbundle" could not be found within the downloaded contents.

+This likely means that you are releasing android on an iOS deployment or vice versa.

+Alternatively, when you ran `release`, the folder genuinely didn't contain this file.
+If possible, use `release-react` or `release-cordova` to avoid these kinds of issues.

 ### I'm being rolled back!

 Use the ES6 decorator.
 Or if using sync() or the advanced API: